mavjav-edu/pcc_2e/recommended_reading/data_science.md

 ## Data Science Tools and Libraries

-If you're interested in data science using Python, there are a nubmer of tools and libraries you should be aware of.
+If you're interested in data science using Python, there are a number of tools and libraries you should be aware of.
 All of these tools are covered to differing degrees in the books above, and whichever resources you choose to work from you should be aware of these different libraries.

 ### Jupyter Notebooks and IPython

 Jupyter Notebooks are a really powerful tool with many uses, and one of the most prominent uses is exploratory data analysis.
 Jupyter Notebooks run in a browser, and they're made up of cells.
 Each cell can be a code cell or a text cell.
 When a code cell is run, all the variables and objects created in that cell are then available to the other code cells in the notebook.
 Text cells are implemented in [markdown](https://www.markdownguide.org), a text-based formatting language that's used extensively in technical documentation work.

 Jupyter Notebooks are prominent in data analysis and scientific fields becasuse you can write all the explanatory text you want around your code.
 They're not perfect; you can sometimes run into difficulty when code cells affect each other in unexpected ways.
-Code cells can also be run in any order; this is good most of the time, but can generate reproducibilty issues without a clear set of guidelines for how a notebook is used.
+Code cells can also be run in any order; this is good most of the time, but can generate reproducibility issues without a clear set of guidelines for how a notebook is used.

 IPython is an enhanced version of a Python terminal session.
 Jupyter Notebooks are built on top of IPython, but IPython itself is still used in many areas.